khushi27225/javascript-tasks/README.md

 4. add the corresponding audio file.
 5. Update the file paths in the JavaScript/data section.
 6. Open `index.html` in your browser.
+### Required Data
+Each song should contain:
+-Song Name
+-Artist Name
+-Cover Image
+-Audio File
+> **Note:** Add only audio, images, and other media that you have permission to use.
+Do not upload copyrighted songs to a public repository without permission.

 **Technologies Used:**
  -HTML